MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 * `--debug` prints verbose information for debugging purposes when running a command.
 If you encounter a bug, always try and provide output generated with the `--debug` flag on when submitting a bug report.
-* `--verbose` prints information about every resource created in Azure during a CLI operation, and local environment settings used.
+* `--verbose` prints information about every resource created in Azure during a CLI operation and the local environment settings used.
-* `--help` prints CLI reference information about commands and their arguments, and lists available subgroups and commands.
+* `--help` prints CLI reference information about commands and their arguments and lists available subgroups and commands.
 * `--output` changes the output format.
 The available output formats are `json`, `jsonc` (colorized JSON), `tsv` (Tab-Separated
   Values), and `table` (human-readable ASCII tables).
 By default the CLI outputs `json`.
 To learn more about the available